SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/timeseries.md

 * `GET /measurement/measurements/{id}`
 * `DEL /measurements/measurement/{id}`

-The following API is no longer supported:
+The following API is not supported in 10.16 will be supported starting with 10.17:

 * `DEL /measurements/measurement/`

-Instead, you can use retention rules to remove expired measurements data from the operational store.
+Instead, in 10.16 retention rules can be used to remove expired measurements data from the Operational Store.

 ### How to check whether time series collections are enabled